 Things grew worse in the late 1970s as firms such as British Leyland began making people redundant.
 Furthermore, the Courtaulds factory closed in 1979 with the loss of nearly 3,000 jobs.
 It was a severe blow to the local economy.
 Mass unemployment returned.
 The only bright spot in the gloom was the expansion of service industries like tourism.

 In the 1950s and 1960s, there was a great deal of slum clearance in Preston and many new council houses were built.
 The Larches estate was built at Ashton.
 Other estates were built at Middleforth Green, Brookfield, and Penwortham.
 From the mid-1970s, the council’s policy changed from tearing down old houses to giving grants to the inhabitants to improve them.

 The Preston bypass was built in 1958.
 The St Georges Shopping Centre was built in 1964.
-The Fishergate Centre followed in the 1980s.
+The Fishergate Centre opened in 1986.

 The ring road was built in the early 1970s.
 A bus station and a Guildhall were also built in Preston at that time.
 In 1999 Preston Guildhall was refurbished using a National Lottery grant.

 In the 21st century, Preston continues to thrive.
-In 2001 a football museum opened in Preston.
+In 2001 the National Football Museum opened in Preston.
 Furthermore, Preston has become a regional shopping center for Northwest England.
 In 2002 Preston was made a city.
-Today the population of Preston is 114,000.
+In 2021 the population of Preston was 141,000.